yemoalakija/battleshipgamep3/README.md

 The Game was deployed on Heroku.
 The steps to deploy are as follows:

+- Clone this repository

+- Create a new Heroku app

-Config Vars and buildpacks heroku/python and heroku/nodejs were added in Heroku settings:
+ - Add Config Vars and buildpacks heroku/python and heroku/nodejs in Heroku settings:

 ![Convig Vars and Buildpacks](images/buildpacks%20and%20config%20vars.png)

-In the "deploy" section, Github was connected to Heroku and then Game deployed.
+- In the "deploy" section, connect Github to Heroku and then Game deployed.

 ![Deployment](images/heroku1.png)

 ![Deployment](images/heroku2.png)

 ![Deployment](images/heroku3.png)

-Here is the live link: - [Battle Ship Game P3](https://yemoalakija.github.io/battleshipgamep3/)
+Here is the live link: - [BattleShip Game P3](https://yemoalakija.github.io/battleshipgamep3/)

 This Game is deployed on Heroku and therefore the live link on Github opens the README information.